Powerball: The winning numbers for the record $2.04 billion jackpot

 In July, the Mega Millions jackpot reached a historic $1.34 billion.
 It went unclaimed until September when two Illinois winners came forward to collect it.
 That jackpot now ranks as the fourth-largest in U.S. history, according to the Associated Press.

 A Powerball jackpot winner can receive their prize as an annuity with 30 graduated payments over 29 years or as a lump sum.
-The current jackpot has a cash value of $929.1 million.
+A revision of the $929.1 million cash option was not immediately available.
 You may want to think twice before collecting the cash option though.

 If your ticket and every other ticket sold since Saturday’s drawing don’t match all six of the numbers above, the Powerball jackpot will grow even further past the $2 billion for the next drawing on Wednesday.